A congenital heart defect is a problem with the structure of the heart that a child is born with.

 - Smoking.
 If you smoke, quit.
 Smoking during pregnancy increases the risk of a congenital heart defect in the baby.

 - Family history and genetics.
 Congenital heart defects sometimes run in families (are inherited) and may be associated with a genetic syndrome.
 Many children with an extra 21st chromosome (Down syndrome) have congenital heart defects.
 A missing piece (deletion) of genetic material on chromosome 22 also causes heart defects.

 Potential complications of a congenital heart defect include:

 - Congestive heart failure.
 This serious complication may develop in babies who have a significant heart defect.
 Signs of congestive heart failure include rapid breathing, often with gasping breaths, and poor weight gain.

-- Slower growth and development.
+- Slower growth and development (developmental delays).
 Children with more-serious congenital heart defects often develop and grow more slowly than do children who don't have heart defects.
-They may be smaller than other children of the same age and, if the nervous system has been affected, may learn to walk and talk later than other children.
+They may be smaller than other children of the same age.
+If the nervous system has been affected, a child may learn to walk and talk later than other children.